thriver652/CardList/README.md

-I am attaching the Screen Recording of the App please verify it.
+I am attaching the Screen Recording of the App please do verify it.

 https://github.com/thriver652/CardList/assets/74093651/1a1762ba-cf70-42ad-bba4-2520fb84cb69